We extend warm greetings to those who are new to the Guild, and gratitude

 discusses Sir John's

-life and career and alludes to an October 2019 Gielgud
+life and career and alludes to an October 2019 conversation at the Gielgud

 DAME JANET SUZMAN, who serves as a member of the